s4wave/spacewave/doc/design.md

 The MySQL-compatible implementation under `sql/mysql` uses the `go-mysql-server` project mapped to a block DAG data structure.
 Msgpack is used to encode field type information, and Blobs are used to chunk & store larger values.

-Bindings for the Genjidb Go-SQL database are provided as well.